Mercedes-Benz W126: Drivetrain technologies

-The four-speed automatic transmission had a new topographical sensor that improved the drivability by monitoring the vehicle's position (flat surface, incline, or decline) and the position of throttle pedal.
+The four-speed 4G-Tronic transmission had a new topographical sensor that improved the drivability by monitoring the vehicle's position (flat surface, incline, or decline) and the position of throttle pedal.
 This prevents the unintended acceleration when coasting downhill without the frequent braking to maintain the speed.
 The Second Series has a "hill-hold" feature that prevents the vehicle from rolling back suddenly when disengaging the brake and engaging the throttle pedals at the steep incline.
 The transmission in European models has a S/W switch to allow the start in either first (Standard) or second (Winter) gear respectively.
 The "Second Series" changed the S/W to S/E for Economy.
 The topographical sensor also offers a better driving experience with cruise control by adjusting the throttle smoothly and automatically without sudden lurching or decelerating when maintaining the desired speed.

 The W126 carried forward the self-leveling hydropneumatic suspension of the W116 450 SEL 6.9 model.
 Like the W116 and W123, the rear-wheel hydropneumatic suspension system was offered in W126 as an option.
 The updated version was called HPF II (short for Hydropneumatische Federung) was available from 1981 to 1985 (on the 380 SEL and 500 SEL) and very briefly on the 500 SE in 1985.
-The self-leveling technology responds to changes in weight distribution (passengers, luggage, fuel...) and was therefore less applicable in shorter wheelbase models.
+The self-levelling technology responds to changes in weight distribution (passengers, luggage, fuel, etc.) and was therefore less applicable in shorter wheelbase models.

 For the "Second Series" (1986-1991), the hydropneumatic suspension was heavily redesigned and named HPF III.
 The HPF III automatically lowers the chassis by 24 mm when the vehicle is travelled at least 120 km/h for improved aerodynamic flow and better high speed stability.
 The system adjusts the damping rate from soft to hard based on speed and road condition for extra comfort and better drivability.
 Additionally, the driver can select to raise the car by 35 mm if travelling over coarse-surfaced road (only up to 80 km/h).
 From 1986 to 1990, the HPF III option was available in 420 SEL, 500 SEL, 560 SE, and 560 SEL.
 For the final year of production, HPF III was available in longer wheelbase only (420 SEL, 500 SEL, and 560 SEL).
 Due to its complexity and tendency to fail catastrophically, HPF III was very difficult to service and was often, at the owner's request, removed and replaced with coil springs and shock absorbers from models without hydropneumatic suspension system.